Multimedia: Entertainment and fine arts

 Multimedia is heavily used in the entertainment industry, especially to develop special effects in movies and animations (VFX, 3D animation, etc.).
 Multimedia games are a popular pastime and are software programs available either as CD-ROMs or online.
-Video games are considered multimedia, as such games meld animation, audio, and interactivity to allow the player an immersive experience.
+Video games are considered multimedia, as they meld animation, audio, and interactivity to give the player an immersive experience.
 While video games can vary in terms of animation style or audio type, the element of interactivity makes them a striking example of interactive multimedia.
 Interactive multimedia refers to multimedia applications that allow users to actively participate instead of just sitting by as passive recipients of information.

 In the arts, there are multimedia artists who blend techniques using different media that in some way incorporate interaction with the viewer.
 Another approach entails the creation of multimedia that can be displayed in a traditional fine arts arena, such as an art gallery.
-Video has become an intrinsic part of many concerts and theatrical productions in the modern era, and has spawned content creation opportunities for many media professionals.
-Although multimedia display material may be volatile, the survivability of the content is as strong as any traditional media.
+Video has become an intrinsic part of many concerts and theatrical productions in the modern era and has spawned content creation opportunities for many media professionals.
+Although multimedia display material may be volatile, the survivability of the content is as strong as any traditional medium.

 Education

-In education, multimedia is used to produce computer-based training courses (popularly called CBTs) and reference books like encyclopedia and almanacs.
+In education, multimedia is used to produce computer-based training courses (popularly called CBTs) and reference books like encyclopedias and almanacs.
 A CBT lets the user go through a series of presentations, text about a particular topic, and associated illustrations in various information formats.

 Learning theory in the past decade has expanded dramatically because of the introduction of multimedia.
-Several lines of research have evolved, e.g. cognitive load and multimedia learning.
+Several lines of research have evolved, e.g., cognitive load and multimedia learning.

 From multimedia learning (MML) theory, David Roberts has developed a large group lecture practice using PowerPoint and based on the use of full-slide images in conjunction with a reduction of visible text (all text can be placed in the notes view' section of PowerPoint).
 The method has been applied and evaluated in 9 disciplines.
-In each experiment, students’ engagement and active learning have been approximately 66% greater, than with the same material being delivered using bullet points, text, and speech, corroborating a range of theories presented by multimedia learning scholars like Sweller and Mayer.
+In each experiment, students' engagement and active learning have been approximately 66% greater than with the same material being delivered using bullet points, text, and speech, corroborating a range of theories presented by multimedia learning scholars like Sweller and Mayer.
 The idea of media convergence is also becoming a major factor in education, particularly higher education.
 Defined as separate technologies such as voice (and telephony features), data (and productivity applications), and video that now share resources and interact with each other, media convergence is rapidly changing the curriculum in universities all over the world.
 Higher education has been implementing the use of social media applications such as Twitter, YouTube, Facebook, etc. to increase student collaboration and develop new processes in how information can be conveyed to students.